-Net revenues decreased by \$73.6 million, or 11.2% in the year ended December 31, 2019 compared to the year ended December 31, 2018.
+Net revenues decreased by \$20.6 million, or 3.5%, in the year ended December 31, 2020 compared to the year ended December 31, 2019.
 The decrease was primarily driven by the following:

-- decreases in the average volumes sold and in the average sales prices per gallon of gasoline and diesel in our West Texas marketing operations as a result of declines in crude oil and refined products due to market volatility in the West Texas area. - the average volumes of gasoline and diesel sold in 2019 and 2018 decreased by 14.3 million gallons and 21.8 million gallons, respectively. - the average sales prices per gallon of gasoline and diesel sold in 2019 and 2018 decreased by \$0.14 per gallon and \$0.22 per gallon, respectively.
+- decreases in the average sales prices per gallon and volume of diesel gallons sold, partially offset by increases in the sales volume of gasoline in our West Texas marketing operations: - the volume of gasoline sold increased 12.6 million gallons, partially offset by a 8.1 million decrease of diesel gallons sold. - the average sales prices per gallon of gasoline and diesel sold decreased \$0.49 per gallon and \$0.71 per gallon, respectively.

-Such decreases were partially offset by the following events:
+Such decreases were partially offset by the following: